-There are a number of illegal scams in operation where the Clifford Chance name and/or the names of our lawyers are being abused.
+There are illegal scams in operation where the Clifford Chance name and/or the names of our lawyers are being abused.

 The Clifford Chance name and sometimes the names of individual lawyers within our firm have been used in various fraudulent scam emails, letters and phone calls.